Nikon D610

 I really like this camera.
 It’s just what I need, not much more.

-This is the camera I wanted before I purchased my D780.
-It has dual SD card slots and an FX sensor, the same as the D780.
+The D610 was a cost effective possibility before I purchased my D780.
+It has dual SD card slots and a 24 MP FX sensor, the same as the D780.
 It will do 4k video but this camera is purely a second camera, a sort of back up.
-I will probably keep the 80-400 on it and leave it at that probably only changing it if I really need a second mid-zoom or wide angle lens.
+I will probably keep the 80-400 on it or use it for a specific second lens.
 It’s not my primary camera but there is no loss in quality of images.
+The D610’s weakness is low light photography.
+Here in the Arizona, this camera will be used in nuking bright desert light.

-This isn’t a D780 vs. D610, nothing like that.
-I really like the D610 and could easily use it primarily for what I shoot.
+This isn’t a D780 vs. D610 comparison, nothing like that.
+The D610 is a second body and the article here is just why I chose it for second camera duties.
+I really like the D610 and it could easily be used for primarily for what I typically shoot.

-There is a battery grip the MB-D14.
-You can place a second Nikon battery in it and it works seamlessly or use AA batteries.
-The claim is about 1,400 pictures, certainly a lot less than the D780 which just has monster battery duration.
+I purchased the battery grip, the MB-D14.
+You can place a second Nikon battery or seamlessly use AA batteries.
+The claim is about 1,400 pictures, certainly a lot less than the battery efficient D780.

 I chose two 128gb UHS 1 cards capable of up to 200mb transfer speeds.
 That’s plenty of storage.
 I set up the cards for overflow.
 Card slot #1 fills first.
 If I am at a must secure picture assignment while traveling, I use the back-up mode where both cards record the same images.